 - Card counts that are suspiciously round ("~500 cards") paired with weight-based descriptions.

-- A seller with no card-selling history dumping "a childhood collection" of modern cards.
+- A seller with no card history dumping "a childhood collection" of modern cards.

-The discipline compounds: every lot evaluated this way makes your instincts better calibrated for the next one.
+The discipline compounds: every lot evaluated this way calibrates your instincts for the next one.